A Campus University at the heart of Belfast City

 Plans are also underway to build a world-class Student Centre.

 An extraordinary University experience

 Our Students’ Union, societies and clubs will help you to meet and make friends with other students and feel part of campus life.
 Over 200 clubs and societies are a great way to meet friends, discover new talents, and get a break from studying.

 The University boasts the award-winning Naughton Gallery, one of Belfast’s most exciting art spaces.

 The Seamus Heaney Centre for Poetry reinforces the University’s reputation as a world literary power, while the Brian Friel Centre for Theatre Research is a world-class studio theatre for performing arts students.

 Film fans will be impressed by Queen’s very own, full-time cinema, the Queen’s Film Theatre (QFT).

-Presenting the best in classic and new world cinema, it's a unique cultural venue, with almost 50 years of experience, it brings high-quality film experience to Belfast audiences in a friendly intimate space.
+Presenting the best in classic and new world cinema, it's a unique cultural venue, with over 50 years of experience, it brings high-quality film experience to Belfast audiences in a friendly intimate space.

 "I love the old buildings and the fact that everything is close by.
 It's about a 15-minute walk to the city centre and there are always things to do at night."Adam Bunting

 Situated within Botanic Gardens, directly beside the main Queen's campus, the Ulster Museum is a serene architectural and cultural space.